audreyyluu/icssc-brain-games-blindfolded-coding-2025/problem4.md

 ## Part D: Ingredient Inventory
 Before your shift ends, make sure that all the ingredients are accounted for!

-Write a function that prints a table showing the before and after amounts of each ingredient.
+Write a function that returns a table as a string (hint: an f-string may be useful!) showing the before and after amounts of each ingredient.

 You will be given the total amount of ingredients at the start of the day.
 Based on the number of pizza slices sold, calculate how much of each ingredient remains.